theknowledgeup/blog/_posts/2018-01-18-how-to-use-factoryboy-to-create-model-instances-in-python-for-testing.markdown

 Now we can simply call these factories during the test generation and create as many instances of models as we want to.
 This is a pretty simple case but we really can do a lot more.
 We can create instances of varies types by making use of FuzzyText and Sequence.

 Hope you guys liked the idea of the post.
 We really can do a lot of stuff using this library.
 Do share your views regarding this post if you have used factories in the past or want to use it in your project.
+I hope you understood most of the things in the post.
+See you till the next time